 To solve this problem, increase the amount of time between waterings.
 Remember, you should allow the top three to four inches of soil to dry before watering again.

-You should also make sure your pot has drainage holes that allow excess water to escape.
+You should also ensure your pot has drainage holes that allow excess water to escape.

 3) Poor Drainage